iamthedh7/License_plate_recognition/README.md

 ---------------------------------------------------------------------------------------------

+Step 0: clone this repository

 Step 1: install CUDA and cudnn (recommend).

 Step 2: set up an Anaconda Environment.

-Step 3: activate this Environment and run this command line:
+Step 3: cd to your repository's savepath, then activate the Environment and run this command line:

            python Main.py